ccleberg/cmc.pub/content/blog/2021-03-19-clone-github-repos.md

 # Cloning from Sourcehut

-I haven\'t fully figured out how to directly incorporate Sourcehut\'s GraphQL API into a bash script yet, so this one will take two steps.
+I haven't fully figured out how to directly incorporate Sourcehut's GraphQL API into a bash script yet, so this one will take two steps.

 First, log-in to Sourcehut and go to their [GraphQL playground for Git](https://git.sr.ht/graphql).
-Next, paste the following query into the left box:
+Next, paste the following query into the left
+box:

 ```sh
 query {